Seekatar/ioptions-logger-test/README.md

 Here's a log using that method that has the `clientId` and `marketEntityId` from the path (filter adds those), and the `CorrelationId` from the headers (middleware added it).

+![log_when](./doc/log_when.png)

 Another way is to not log when you catch but use an `IActionFilter` to log.
 [ProblemDetailsExceptionFilter](src/ProblemDetailsExceptionFilter.cs) does this. `Program.cs` has a switch to turn it on, but since some exceptions are logged and then thrown, this will cause some duplicate logs -- in this sample.
 It does have the advantage that any thrown exception gets the scopes, as opposed to ones you may wrap with a logger extension method.

-![log_when](./doc/log_when.png)

-## Using LoggerMessage for High-Performance Logging
+### Using LoggerMessage for High-Performance Logging

-[LoggerMessage.Define()](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggermessage.define), has been around for a long time to help make logging messages more efficient.
+[LoggerMessage.Define()](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggermessage.define), has been around for a while and makes logging messages more efficient.
 With .NET 6, there is a new [LoggerMessageAttribute](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loggermessageattribute) you can apply to a method in your class to make that even easier.

 In the [links](#links) are some articles on this, but in the sample code there is a [LoggerController.LogMessageCount](src/Controllers/LoggerController.cs) method that calls the usual `_logger.Log` then this equivalent method